Depinning in the quenched Kardar-Parisi-Zhang class II: Field theory: Field theory

 \subsection{1-loop contributions}

 Here we summarize the 1-loop contributions to $c$, $\lambda$, $\eta$ and $\Delta$.
 This is {\em almost} the same calculation as in Ref.~\cite{LeDoussalWiese2002}, with a little twist: Since we work in a massive scheme, many of the cancelations in \cite{LeDoussalWiese2002} no longer exist.
 We remind that this change in scheme was forced upon us by our decision to measure the effective parameters of the theory, necessitating to drive with a confining potential.
 We believe that this is also much closer to real experiments.
+It is a scheme widely used for perturbative RG for the Ising model in $d=3$, pioneered by G.~Parisi and used up to 7 loop-order by B.~Nickel and collaborators \cite{ParisiBook,Parisi1980,BakerNickelGreenMeiron1976,NickelMeironBaker1977,BakerNickelMeiron1978}.
+As discussed above, we think of this fixed-dimension renormalization scheme as an expansion around the $d=0$ qEW fixed point.
 The diagrams from the perturbation in $\lambda$ are given in Figs.~\ref{fig:diags-c}-\ref{fig:remaining-diagrams}.